-1470 The climate change impact assessment will improve the understanding of the Basin's conditions 1471 and will enhance integrated hydrological model and projected conditions prioritizing PMAs.
+The climate change impact assessment will improve the understanding of the Basin's conditions and will enhance integrated hydrological model and projected conditions prioritizing PMAs.

-1473 The GSAs will inform the public of project status at the GSAs scheduled meetings.
+The GSAs would inform the public of project status at the GSAs' scheduled meetings.

-1475 Any permitting or regulatory process required by the project would be conducted by the GSAs.
-1476 The GSAs would support these processes as necessary.
+Any permitting or regulatory process required by the project would be conducted by the GSAs.
+The GSAs would support these processes as necessary.

-- 1478 A plan to evaluate climate change impacts will be developed in the first two years of GSP - 1479 implementation.
+A plan to evaluate climate change impacts will be developed in the first five years of GSP implementation.

-- 1481 The project will be implemented in coordination with the GSAs, stakeholders, and state and - federal agencies.
+The project will be implemented in coordination with the GSAs, stakeholders, and state and federal agencies.
 Climate change impacts will be documented in annual reports and the 5-year GSP update.

-1485 Implementation of climate change impact assessment will ensure the GSAs are identifying and 1486 implementing PMAs that address a changing climate.
+Implementation of climate change impact assessment will ensure the GSAs are identifying and implementing PMAs that address a changing climate.

-1488 This MA is primarily implemented through voluntary actions not requiring legal authority on the 1489 part of the GSAs.
+This MA is primarily implemented through voluntary actions not requiring legal authority on the part of the GSAs.

-1491 Currently, this project is in the planning phase and funding options will be explored during the 1492 first two years of GSP implementation.
+Currently, this project is in the planning phase and funding options will be explored during the first two years of GSP implementation.

-1493 4.4 Other Management Actions
+4.4 Other Management Actions